Linear toroidal-inertial waves on a differentially rotating sphere with application to helioseismology: Modeling, forward and inverse problems: Numerical experiments

-\paragraph{Full data.} Figure \ref{fig-full}, row 1 shows the simultaneous recovery of $(\gamma, \Omega)$ from full, noise-free measurements of the state $\Psi$ at $(\omega, m)=(3,3)$.
-Despite of an initial guess far from the ground truth, the reconstruction closely approximates the exact parameters.
-The reconstructed wave field also matches the true state in both real and imaginary parts.
+\paragraph{Full data.} Figure \ref{fig-full}, row 1 shows the simultaneous recovery of $(\gamma, \Omega)$ from full measurement of the state $\Psi$ at $(\omega, m)=(3,3)$ and with $1\%$ data noise.
+Despite an initial guess far from the ground truth, the reconstruction closely approximates the exact parameters.
+The approximated wave field also matches the true state in both real and imaginary parts.

 \paragraph*{Leaked data at poles.} Figure \ref{fig-full}, rows 2–3 present the practical case where no data are available near the poles.
 In our numerical experiments, we did not impose additional Cauchy boundary data in Theorem \ref{theo:tcc-restrict}, and simply computed the adjoint as described in Remark \ref{rem:adj-partial}.
-With 20\% of the data leaked, the reconstruction quality remains nearly as high as with full data.
-For 50\% data loss, the recovery of $\Omega$ moderately deteriorates.
+With 20\% of the data leaked (row 2), the reconstruction quality remains nearly as high as with full data.
+For 50\% data loss (row 3), the recovery of $\Omega$ moderately deteriorates.
 Nonetheless, the algorithm exhibits robust performance, consistent with our convergence results in Section \ref{sec:tcc-restricted}.

-\paragraph*{Real part measurement.} Figure \ref{fig-full}, row 4 considers the scenario where only the real part of $\Psi$ is measured.
-Compared to row 3 (which also has 50\% data leakage, but full complex data), the absence of the imaginary component further impairs the reconstruction, most notably in missing the secondary peak of the differential rotation.
+\paragraph*{Real part measurement.} Figure \ref{fig-full}, row 4 presents the case where only the real part of $\Psi$ can be measured.
+Compared to row 3 (which also has 50\% data leakage, but full complex data), the absence of the imaginary component further deteriorates the reconstruction.

-\paragraph*{Noisy data.} Finally, Figure \ref{fig-leak-noise} reports the results with both data leakage and measurement noise, for $(\omega, m)=(1,2)$.
-At 1\% noise, the recovered parameters remain very close to the truth, as evidenced by small relative errors ($\||p-p_{\text{true}}\|_{L^2}/\|p_{\text{true}}\|_{L^2}$).
-At 5\% noise, reconstruction quality is slightly reduced, while at 20\% noise, the outcome degrades significantly.
+\paragraph*{Noisy data.} Finally, Figure \ref{fig-leak-noise} reports the results for $(\omega, m)=(1,2)$ with 20 \% data leakage and different noise levels.
+At 1\% noise (row 1), the recovered parameters remain very close to the truth, as evidenced by small relative errors ($\||p-p_{\text{true}}\|_{L^2}/\|p_{\text{true}}\|_{L^2}$).
+At 5\% noise (row 2), reconstruction quality is slightly reduced, while at 20\% noise (row 4), the outcome degrades significantly.